mmachado9571/Int/README.md

 Add a description of the program as a comment at top
 // This program is to see what side a coin flips.

-// Head is true, while tails is false.
+// Heads is true, while tails is false.

 Add a list and description of Java built-in data types within the user interface or in comments
 // Types of Data and Ranges: